Agnes Pochin: Life

 Agnes Heap was born in 1825 at Timperley, near Manchester.
 Her sister was married to the chemist James Woolley and she married his business partner Henry Pochin.
-The marriage took place at the Presbyterian Church in Manchester in 1852.
+The marriage took place at the Unitarian Cross Street Chapel in Manchester in 1852.

 Pochin wrote in 1855 a frequently overlooked work.
 John Chapman published her work titled "The Right of Women to Exercise the Elective Franchise".
 She argues for not only equal voting rights but also equality with respect to education, divorce, ambition or social aspiration.
 She wrote that "Women's life in the middle classes is, and has been rendered a dull one".
 It was signed "Justitia", and it was not published under her name until 1873.
 In 1858 Pochin unsuccessfully tried to get John Bright to introduce a women's right to vote clause into his Reform Bill.
 Bright could see no reason to oppose such a move personally but he thought that including this clause might jeopardise the bill.
 From 1866 to 1868, her husband was Mayor of Salford.